suma-project/Suma-Vagrant/README.md

 2. Clone or Download this repository.
 3. From a terminal application, type `vagrant up` from the Suma-Vagrant directory and hit the `Return` key.
 Note: If you are on OSX, you may need to enter your administrator password.
 This is so the timezone of the virtual machine (guest) may be configured to match that of the host.
 4. Visit [http://localhost:19679](http://localhost:19679) in your web browser.

-## Configuration

-To modify your Suma configuration, edit the files in the `config` directory.

 ## Virtual Machine Management